gbajsingh/Predictive-analysis-in-R/Predicting Healthcare quality.md

 # Computed AUC(Area under the Curve) to asses the strength of the model on the test set
 ![auc on test set](https://user-images.githubusercontent.com/46609482/59391678-ecf27900-8d29-11e9-802b-22172058c9a0.PNG)

-AUC of 0.79 means the model will predict the right outcome 79% of times as compare to purely guessing which would've AUC of 50%[since "0" & "1" are 2 outcomes, guessing would've 1/2 or 50-50 chance]
+AUC of 0.79 means given a random observation the model has 79% of chance in predicting right outcome as compare to purely guessing which would've had 50% of chance since "0" & "1" are 2 outcomes.